Media culture: Media's influence on television and cinema

 In Rosenberg and White's book "Mass Culture," Dwight Macdonald observed that popular culture makes light of profound aspects of life, such as sex, death, failure, and tragedy, by emphasizing simple and fleeting pleasures.
 Over time, audiences conditioned by this content begin to prefer unchallenging and shallow cultural products.
 Van den Haag similarly criticized mass media for intensifying individuals’ isolation from reality and personal experiences.

-The pursuit of ratings has diluted television content, prioritizing superficial and eye-catching material.
-Hollywood films increasingly emphasize shock value, superficial thrills, and special effects.
-Themes often cater to aggression, revenge, violence, and greed, resulting in formulaic plots, bland characters, and un-engaging dialogue.
-These trends fail to accurately represent real-life complexities or explore creative storytelling.

 More recently, scholars studying the mediatization of culture describe how media influences cultural processes.
 Media not only serves as cultural artifacts but also shapes other domains, further integrating media logic into diverse aspects of society.